Building a Darkroom From Scratch on a Budget

 Selecting the space

-Converting domestic spaces into darkrooms might sound challenging but the key is in finding the appropriate space to be turned into a place safe enough for a vampire to sleep.
-For starters, it should be a room with a door, preferably with no or small windows.
+Converting domestic spaces into darkrooms might sound challenging but the key is in finding the appropriate space to be turned into a place safe enough for vampires to sleep.
+It should be a room preferably with a small window or no windows at all.
 It might be tempting to use a closet, however access to running water and a sink is ideal for most developing and printing techniques since it will allow for all the process to happen smoothly inside the room without opening the door.
-For this reason, many photographers choose either bathrooms or kitchens.
+For this reason, many photographers choose bathrooms, which can be ideal!
+(I discourage everyone to use a kitchen because of the combo chemicals / things you eat isn't great)

 Aside from C41, or any other chemicals and materials that might be used, some accessories can go a long way to enhance the darkroom experience.
 These features are all optional and they can be as DIY or state-of-the-art as wished, and depend on the needs of the photographic technique in use.